 How Does Retinol Work?

 Supplementing Vitamin A into your skin care routine encourages cellular turnover.
 This process is our body’s natural way of shedding old cells and replenishing new ones.

 Out with the old dull, dead cells, and in with the new radiant, strong ones.
 Retinoids (Vitamin A) bind retinoic acid receptors, affecting gene expression.
 Simply put, retinol lessens the tendency of cells and protein debris to bundle together and clog pores, along with increased collagen and decreasing dark spots.

 Our skin faces environmental challenges such as dirt, debris, pollution, and even premature aging are directly linked to air pollutants.
 Shedding old cells and rebuilding new ones heals and invigorates our skin to a radiant, more youthful appearance.

 Incorporating retinol into your skincare routine has a wealth of benefits.
 Who doesn’t want that?

 How Do Vitamin C & Retinol Work Together?

-Retinol stabilizes when combined with vitamin C, increasing its effectiveness.
-Vitamin C and Retinol form a protective barrier over the skin that fights skin damage and aging.
+Retinol stabilizes when combined with Vitamin C, increasing its effectiveness.
+Vitamin C and Retinol form a protective barrier over the skin that fights skin damage and keeps your skin healthy as you age.
 This barrier does not mean you can layer the two, one on top of the other, because irritation and sensitivity may occur.
 However, alternating between the two, along with sunscreen, is ideal.

 Why Shouldn’t You Mix Vitamin C & Retinol?